CenturyLinkCloud/GettingStarted/Relational DB Service/creating-relational-db-mssql.md

   "contentIsHTML": false
 }}}

-This series of videos shows how to quickly create a Microsoft SQL Server Relational Database.
+This video series shows how to quickly create a Microsoft SQL Server Relational Database.

 ### Introduction